-Tuition fees for home/EU students commencing their studies in September 2017 will be approximately £ 9,250 per annum .
-Tuition fees for international students will be £ 21,000 per annum .
+Tuition fees for home/EU students commencing their studies in September 2018 will be announced once confirmed by the UK government.
+As a guide, the 2017 tuition fees were £9,250 per annum for home/EU students, and are expected to increase slightly for 2018 entry.
+Tuition fees for international students will be £ 22,000 per annum .
 For general information please see the undergraduate fees pages.

 Studying for a degree is an investment in your future employability.
 Many of our students receive scholarships that provide financial help towards the cost of their studies.

 For home students there are no costs at the point of entry and tuition fee loans are available to cover the cost of the fee.